Aurora Borealis activity and weather in Arctic Norway

 The Polar Night

-In Tromsø, the sun set for the Polar night at 12:02 pm on November 26th, 2017, for not to be back until 11:25 am for a brief hour on January 15th 2018.
-This is the polar night.
-Read the story of The Polar Night – a time of colour at Northern Norway Tourist Board.
+If you are wondering what the polar night is, here is an example: In Tromsø, the sun set for the polar night at 12:02 p.m. on November 26th, 2017, and did not return until 11:25 a.m. for a brief hour on January 15th, 2018.
+The period between that sunset and sunrise is the polar night.
+Read the story of the polar night, a time of color, from the Northern Norway Tourist Board.

 Daylight 24/7 and the Midnight Sun

-From mid-April to mid-August it`s daylight 24/7 up here in the Arctic.
-This is why you can`t see the Northern lights, as the sky is too bright.
+From mid-April to mid-August, we have daylight 24/7 up here in the Arctic.
+This is why you can't see the Northern Lights during this period - the sky is too bright.
 From mid-May to mid-July we have the Midnight Sun.
-During this time the sun never sets...
+During this time, the sun never sets...

 Please stay warm!
-Clothing and gears in the Arctic environment
+Clothing and Gear for the Arctic Environment

-GuideGunnar offers complimentary warm suit and thermo boots for all guests.
-Please take up the offer to protect yourself from the cold.
-Temperatures in Northern Norway in winter is well below freezing point, and can reach -20 degrees Celcius (-4 Fahrenheit) and colder inland.
-It's imperative that you prepare well, finding the right clothing and that you follow your guide's instructions when out in the cold.
+Temperatures in Northern Norway are well below the freezing point in the winter, and they can reach -20 degrees Celcius (-4 Fahrenheit) and colder inland.
+It's imperative that you prepare well, find the right clothing, and follow your guide's instructions when out in the cold.

 The Northern Lights - an magic experience